fieldtrip/website/faq/preproc/datahandling/rename_channels.md

     cfg.montage = montage;
     data = ft_preprocessing(cfg);

-Montages can be used for more complex tasks, such as re-referencing EEG and iEEG data as explained in [this example page](/example/rereference/#montage).
+Montages can be used for more complex tasks, such as rereferencing EEG and iEEG data as explained in [this example page](/example/rereference/#montage).
 See also the help of **[ft_apply_montage](/reference/forward/ft_apply_montage)**, which is the low-level function that implements the montage.